Epilepsy Benchmark IA2

 - new ictal mapping methods to detect structures participating in seizure spread

-- Prospective collaborative clinical investigations with event-related (such as first febrile or afebrile seizure or traumatic
+- Prospective collaborative clinical investigations with event-related (such as first febrile or afebrile seizure or traumatic brain injury) entry

 - need for technical and infrastructure development